 - But did you know that lemons can be very powerful when it comes to improving circulation and increasing your production of red blood cells?

 Don’t miss a day of drinking water with lemon juice or adding a little bit of this juice to your salad dressings.

 2. Olive oil

-- Extra virgin olive oil is a natural gift that’s rich in omega-6 fatty acids that’s ideal for reducing bad cholesterol (LDL) levels in the bloodstream.
+- Extra virgin olive oil is a natural gift that’s rich in omega-6 fatty acids and is ideal for reducing bad cholesterol (LDL) levels in the bloodstream.

-- Avocados, when consumed in moderation, aren’t fattening and can be as healthy or even more so than olive oil itself.
+- Avocados, when consumed in moderation, aren’t fattening and are as healthy as or even more so than olive oil itself.

-- Eat a clove of garlic, at least once a day.
+- Eat at least one garlic clove a day.

 - Garlic is rich in allicin, a medicinal enzyme that cares for the health of your heart, your immune system, and also has an anti-coagulant effect to keep blood flowing.

-- Include a cooked artichoke with a little vinegar, olive oil, and lemon juice in your dinner plan.
+- Include a cooked artichoke with a little vinegar, olive oil, and lemon juice in your dining plan.
 It’s more than just a healthy choice – it’s amazing!

-This vegetable is one of the best choices for preventing thrombosis and embolisms.
+This vegetable is one of the best choices for helping reduce your risk of thrombosis and embolisms.

-- This vegetable also helps to reduce levels of cortisol in the bloodstream, a stress hormone that can have a very negative impact on your cardiovascular health.
+- This vegetable may also reduce your blood cortisol levels.
+This is a stress hormone that can have a very negative impact on your cardiovascular health.

-- If you consume celery on a regular basis, either raw or in juices, you’ll enjoy cleaner, more flexible arteries with less plaque.
+- If you consume celery on a regular basis, either raw or in juices, you may enjoy cleaner, more flexible arteries with less plaque.

 7. Cranberry juice